smcclatchy/exp-design/_episodes/05-power-calc.md

+[A Biologist Talks to a Statistician](https://www.youtube.com/watch?v=Hz1fyhVOjr4)

 ## Motivator: A retraction

-[A Biologist Talks to a Statistician](https://www.youtube.com/watch?v=Hz1fyhVOjr4)
+Statistical power analysis is important in experimental design.
+Statistical power refers to the ability to avoid type II (false negative) errors, or rejection of an experimental hypothesis when it is actually true.
 See Doug Melton's retraction of betatrophin paper in the journal Cell. https://retractionwatch.com/2016/12/27/harvard-biologist-retracts-diabetes-breakthrough-cell/ "When we repeated our original experiments with a larger number of mice, we also failed to observe β-cell expansion"